About John Holiday

 “Timeless.”

 In his 2022-23 season, Holiday was a featured artist with the Gay Men’s Chorus of Los Angeles.
 He performed as the title role in Claire van Kampen's production of Idaspe, followed by a screening and streaming release of his acclaimed film After/Glow.
-Holiday also made his return to The Metropolitan Opera as the Man Under Arch and Hotel Clerk roles for the stage premiere of Kevin Puts’s The Hours.
-He debuted as a featured artist in the world premiere of Four Portraits at the Lyric Opera of Chicago, and starred in a production of We Shall Not Be Moved, directed and choreographed by Tony Award-winner and Kennedy Center Honoree Bill T. Jones.
+Holiday also returned to The Metropolitan Opera as the Man Under Arch and Hotel Clerk in the stage premiere of Kevin Puts’s The Hours.
+He debuted as a featured artist in the world premiere of Caroline Shaw and Jocelyn Clarke’s Four Portraits at the Lyric Opera of Chicago, and starred in a production of We Shall Not Be Moved, directed and choreographed by Tony Award-winner and Kennedy Center Honoree Bill T. Jones.

 “An exceptional vocalist with a strong voice, even in its highest range.”